timothychichang/WeimbsLab/README.md

 # SMA Quantification
-Created by Tim Chang for Weimbs Lab at UCSB
+Created for Weimbs Lab at UCSB

 ## Description